 A key reason that nearly every one of us coaches uses a profiling tool, whether working with individuals or teams, is that we need to take inventory of different ways of thinking, perspective, and what we call, native genius.
 Why?
 If you live in the United States and have traveled to other english-speaking countries, then you’ve experienced speaking to an Australian, for example, knowing that you understand their words, yet cannot seem to understand what they mean.

-Ken’s 3 Quick Tips on How to Connect, Communicate, and Lead Better
+3 Quick Tips on How to Connect, Communicate, and Lead Better

 Whenever I’m contacted by a current or prospective client about “friction” they are confronting in their organization, or I’m feeling “tension” in some of my relationships, chances are we will be able to label it a lack of effective communication.
 On the surface, we probably have a sense of what is happening, yet upon further reflection, great communication skills have far less to do with speaking well and much more to do with several more important soft skills.

-Ken’s 3 Quick Tips on How to use Talent Dynamics in Your Day To Day life
+Ken’s 3 Quick Tips on How to use Talent Dynamics in Your Day To Day Life

 Talent Dynamics is a leading intrapersonal profiling tool used by more than 500,000 leaders and businesspeople around the world to build trust and flow.
 The Talent Dynamics test was created by Robert James Hamilton and is based on the Chinese I Ching philosophy.
 This ancient divination text also served as the inspiration for Carl Jung’s personality archetypes developed in the early 20th century.

-Ken’s 3 Quick Tips on how to Improve Your LinkedIn Presence
+Ken’s 3 Quick Tips On How to Improve Your LinkedIn Presence

 In a world where a single tweet can become breaking news, social media influences us all.
 Whether you enthusiastically engage on every new platform or choose to eschew social media engagement, there’s no denying how much it has changed the ways we live and work.
 LinkedIn might seem like one more social network on its surface, on par with Facebook and Instagram, but with a professional tilt.
 While the map of LinkedIn might resemble other social media, the terrain couldn’t be more different.
 If you’re interested in how to improve your LinkedIn presence, the first step is to check if your methods fit the medium.